endolith/explain-commits/README.md

-# Git Commit Analyzer with GPT-3
+# GPT Explain Commits

 This script analyzes a specific git commit or the latest commit in a repository.
-It fetches the commit message and code diffs, writes them to a text file, and also sends the diffs to OpenAI's GPT-3 for a natural language explanation.
+It fetches the commit message and code diffs, and sends them to OpenAI's ChatGPT for a natural language explanation.

 ## Installation